TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ![!cf-profile-encodes](images/cf-profile-encodes.png)

-!!! fail ""
+!!! attention "Make sure you don't check the BR-DISK."

-    Make sure you don't check the BR-DISK.
-The reason why I didn't select the WEB-DL 720p is because you will hardly find any releases that aren't done as 1080p WEB-DL
+The reason why I didn't select the WEB-DL 720p is because you will hardly find any releases that aren't done as 1080p WEB-DL.

 ??? example "The following workflow will be applied:"